Ever been too sore to check your blind spots when you drive? Or look both ways before you cross the street?

 Here are some of the potential causes and what you can do about it.

 Auto accidents and sports injuries are some of the leading causes of neck injuries.
-But poor posture, too much phone time, etc are also major causes.
+But poor posture, too much phone time (tech neck), etc., are also major causes.

 -